anyrtcIO-Community/AR-Call-iOS/README.md

 ## License

-RTCP2PEngine is available under the MIT license.
+RTCallEngine is available under the MIT license.
 See the LICENSE file for more info.